Mental health professional: Behavior analysts and community/institutional roles

 Behavior analysts are licensed in five states to provide services for clients with substance abuse, developmental disabilities, and mental illness.
 This profession draws on the evidence base of applied behavior analysis, behavior therapy, and the philosophy of radical behaviorism.
-Behavior analysts have at least a master's degree in behavior analysis or in a mental health related discipline as well as at least five core courses in applied behavior analysis (narrow focus in psychological education).
+Behavior analysts have at least a master's degree in behavior analysis or in a mental health-related discipline as well as at least five core courses in applied behavior analysis (narrow focus in psychological education).
 Many behavior analysts have a doctorate.
 Most programs have a formalized internship program and several programs are offered online.
-Most practitioners have passed the examination offered by the behavior analysis certification board or the examination in clinical behavior therapy by the World Association for Behavior Analysis.
+Most practitioners have passed the examination offered by the behavior analysis certification board.
 The model licensing act for behavior analysts can be found at the Association for Behavior Analysis International's website.

 Behavior analysts (who grew from the definition of mental health as a behavioral problem) often use community situational activities, life events, functional teaching, community "reinforcers", family and community staff as intervenors, and structured interventions as the base in which they may be called upon to provide skilled professional assistance.
-Approaches that are based upon person-centered approaches have been used to update the stricter, hospital based interventions used by behavior analysts for applicability to community environments Behavioral approaches have often been infused with efforts at client self-determination, have been aligned with community lifestyle planning, and have been criticized as "aversive technology" which was "outlawed" in the field of severe disabilities in the 1990s.
+Approaches that are based upon person-centered approaches have been used to update the stricter, hospital-based interventions used by behavior analysts for applicability to community environments Behavioral approaches have often been infused with efforts at client self-determination, have been aligned with community lifestyle planning, and have been criticized as "aversive technology" which was "outlawed" in the field of severe disabilities in the 1990s.

 School psychologist and inclusion educators

 School psychologists' primary concern is with the academic, social, and emotional well-being of children within a scholastic environment.
 Unlike clinical psychologists, they receive much more training in education, child development and behavior, and the psychology of learning, often graduating with a post-master's educational specialist degree (EdS), EdD or Doctor of Philosophy (PhD) degree.
-Besides offering individual and group therapy with children and their families, school psychologists also evaluate school programs, provide cognitive assessment, help design prevention programs (e.g. reducing drops outs), and work with teachers and administrators to help maximize teaching efficacy, both in the classroom and systemically.
+Besides offering individual and group therapy with children and their families, school psychologists also evaluate school programs, provide cognitive assessment, help design prevention programs (e.g. reducing dropouts), and work with teachers and administrators to help maximize teaching efficacy, both in the classroom and systemically.

-In today's world, the school psychologist remains the responsible party in "mental health" regarding children with emotional and behavioral needs, and have not always met these needs in the regular school environment.
-Inclusion (special) educators support participation in local school programs and after school programs, including new initiatives such as Achieve my Plan by the Research and Training Center on Family Support and Children's Mental Health at Portland State University.
+In today's world, the school psychologist remains the responsible party in "mental health" regarding children with emotional and behavioral needs, and has not always met these needs in the regular school environment.
+Inclusion (special) educators support participation in local school programs and after-school programs, including new initiatives such as Achieve my Plan by the Research and Training Center on Family Support and Children's Mental Health at Portland State University.
 Referrals to residential schools and certification of the personnel involved in the residential schools and campuses have been a multi-decade concern with counties often involved in national efforts to better support these children and youth in local schools, families, homes and communities.